pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-06-AngularModules.md

 You can build the app from command line using the below commands

-Navigate to project directory and run the below command to install all dependencies
+Navigate to project directory and run the below command to install all dependencies.

 ```bash
 npm install